 Step 1: Register

 Once you’ve booked flights, all adults 18 and up will need to register for Hawaii’s Safe Travels program.
-This is where you’ll fill out a health form prior to arrival and eventually upload your COVID-19 test results.
+This is where you’ll fill out a health form prior to arrival and eventually upload your COVID-19 test results or proof of vaccination.

 Children under the age of 18 must be registered under an adult’s Safe Travel form.